Temitopeishola/Algorand-hackthon-/README.md

 ```
 #Teststock = Stock('ALGO-USD.csv')stock._plot()stock._plot_predict()
 ```
-you put the data inthat stock
+you put the data in that stock
 ```
 ('algo.csv')
 ```